-Managers with the Wistyle often take a sincere and compassionate approach to managing a team.
-You're probably approachable and friendly, and you'make it clear that you're always available to listen payantly or lend a hand.
-It can be distressing for you when others as unhappy, and because a warm, sympathetic environment is important to you, you focus on giving support wheney to needed.
+Managers with the iS style often take a sincere and compassionate approach to managing a team.
+You're probably approachable and friendly, and four make it clear that you're always available to listen patiently.
+If lend a hand, it can be distressing for you when clears are unhappy, and because a warm, sympathetic environment is important to you, you focus on giving support whenever it's needed.